 For Innovators of the Public Sector

-TARGET GROUP: Imaginative civil servants of all kinds; aspirational younger people; the broader interested public and media; institutions supporting innovation in the public sector, such as foundations and companies; citizens involved in shaping the public sector in NGOs or as individuals.
-This is expressed in the festival motto: "You work for the common good.
+TARGET GROUP: Innovators from the Public Sector on all levels; young talents; the interested public and the media; institutions which support innovations in the Public Sector (eg foundations) and companies; citizens who are committing themselves in NGOs or as individuals in the design of the Public Sector: this is also expressed by the motto of the Festival: “You work for the common good.
 You have ideas.
 This is not a contradiction.
-This is your festival."
+This is your Festival.”

-INITIATORS: The initiative goes back to Charles Landry (author of “The Creative Bureaucracy”) and Sebastian Turner, the publisher of the Tagesspiegel, (the publishing house acts as organizer).
-An international circle of initiators has been created in several preparatory meetings (among others with representatives of OECD, Eurocities, the German Federal Government, Land Berlin, Deutscher Städte- und Gemeindebund, Normenkontrollrat, Nesta (UK), Danish Design Lab, the European Cultural Foundation, the Humboldt-Universität zu Berlin, University of Potsdam, Viadrina, Fraunhofer, Bertelsmann Stiftung, Robert Bosch Stiftung, Stiftung Zukunft Berlin, Telekom-Stiftung, Zeit-Stiftung, Politics for Tomorrow).
-The circle is open for further partners.
+INITIATORS: The initiative goes back to the urban researcher Charles Landry (author of “The Creative Bureaucracy”) and Tagesspiegel publisher Sebastian Turner (the publishing house acts as organiser).
+During several preparatory meetings an international group of initiators has come together (including representatives of the OECD, Eurocities, the German Government, the Land Berlin, the Danish Design Center, the German Association of Towns and Municipalities, the Regulatory Control Council (NKR), Nesta (UK), the European Cultural Foundation, the Humboldt University of Berlin, the University of Potsdam, Viadrina, Fraunhofer, Bertelsmann Foundation, Robert Bosch Foundation, Future Berlin Foundation, Telekom Foundation, Zeit Foundation, Politics for Tomorrow).
+This group is open to admit additional partners.